yhoiseth/python-prediction-scorer/README.md

 ### Comparing scores over time

 It is more difficult to predict things a long time into the future.
 It is also more valuable to have good predictions farther in advance.
-Also, predictions can often be updated over time.
-To account for these things, we can do the following.
+In addition, predictions can often be updated over time.
+[Good Judgment Open](https://www.gjopen.com/faq#faq4) has shared how they score cases like this:

-1. Group predictions by date.
-If one person (or bot) made several predictions in any given day, discard all but the most recent one.
-If someone doesn’t make a forecast on any given day, use their most recent forecast from previous days.
-2. Score the forecasts against each other within each day.
-3. Average all the relative scores to get the total relative score.
+> **Median Score**: The Median score is simply the median of all Brier scores from all users with an active forecast on a question (in other words, forecasts made on or before that day).
+Like with your Brier score, we calculate a Median score for each day that a question is open…
+>
+> **Accuracy Score**: The Accuracy Score is how we quantify how much more or less accurate you were than the crowd…
+>
+> To calculate your Accuracy Score for a single question, we take your average daily Brier score and subtract the average Median daily Brier score of the crowd.
+Then, we multiply the difference by your Participation Rate, which is the percentage of possible days on which you had an active forecast.
+That means negative scores indicate you were more accurate than the crowd, and positive scores indicate you were less accurate than the crowd (on average).

 #### Example

-To illustrate, consider the following six (made-up) predictions for the 2016 US presidential election.
-In this example, no forecasts could be made after November 7.
+To illustrate, consider the following five (made-up) predictions for the 2016 US presidential election.
+In this example, no forecasts could be made before November 1 or after November 7.

 | ID | Forecaster | Clinton | Trump | Date       | Time  | Brier score |
 |----|------------|---------|-------|------------|-------|-------------|